How do 2 guys working on their own build a $175M multifamily real estate investment portfolio in 7 years spanning 1,700 apartment units?

 In this week’s podcast, I talk with Andrew Campbell about large-scale multifamily real estate investing.

-After building a personal portfolio of 76 doors ranging from single family homes to 4-plexes, Andrew switched to large-scale apartment complex investing – raising private capital to acquire 200+ unit complexes.
+After building a personal multifamily property portfolio of 76 doors ranging from single family homes to 4-plexes, Andrew switched to large-scale apartment complex investing – raising private capital to invest in 200+ unit apartment buildings.

 Since real estate is a powerful vehicle for building wealth, I wanted to learn from Andrew how he transitioned from small-scale to large-scale investing and lessons that other real estate investors can apply to their own real estate portfolios.

 - How Andrew grew his personal portfolio to 76 doors in 3 years, including how he financed all the properties